Ukraine's Zelenskyy pushes EU lawmakers for bloc membership | DW | 01.03.2022

 Metsola also underlined the EU's sanctions against Russia and said: "This must be our whatever it takes moment."

-The presidents of the Czech Republic, Estonia, Latvia, Lithuania, Poland, Slovakia and Slovenia on Monday all signed an open letter calling for Ukraine to recieve EU candidate status.
+The presidents of the Czech Republic, Estonia, Latvia, Lithuania, Poland, Slovakia and Slovenia on Monday all signed an open letter calling for Ukraine to receive EU candidate status.

 The bloc says candidate status offers tangible benefits for membership hopefuls, making states more attractive for investment, easing trade flows and providing greater stability.